Pioneering local naturalist honoured at NWT Hickling Broad

 Although based at Hickling for much of her time in Norfolk, it is not the only site with which Turner is associated.
 In 1924 she became the first official ‘watcher’ of Scolt Head Island, located on the coast between Brancaster and Wells-next-the-Sea.

-This volunteer role required her to look after large colonies of terns and other breeding birds such as Oystercatchers and Little Ringed Plovers at the newly created National Trust nature reserve.
+This volunteer role required her to look after large colonies of terns and other breeding birds such as Oystercatchers and Ringed Plovers at the newly created National Trust nature reserve.
 Her appointment caught the attention of the national press who declared Turner to be “the loneliest woman in England”, much to her annoyance!

 Emma Turner spent much of her later life lecturing and promoting conservation awareness but, until relatively recently, her considerable legacy was threatened with anonymity.